authgear/authgear-example-react/README.md

 # Getting Started with Authgear React Tutorial Demo App

+This repo is the sample code of this tutorial: https://docs.authgear.com/tutorials/spa/react You can follow the tutorial to learn how to integrate Authgear with your React single page applications.

 ## Environment setup

 Setup the `endpoint` and `clientID` variables in `src/index.tsx`.